Amazon-backed nuclear startup X-Energy raises $1.02 billion in IPO

-X-Energy, a nuclear reactor developer backed by Amazon, raised $1.02 billion in an upsized initial public offering in the United States.
-The company sold 44.3 million Class A shares at $23 each, pricing above the marketed range of $16 to $19.
-Trading began on the Nasdaq under the ticker XE on April 24.
+Nuclear reactor developer X-Energy raised $1.02 billion in an upsized initial public offering on the Nasdaq, marking the largest nuclear IPO on record.
+The company sold 44.3 million Class A shares at $23 each, pricing 21% above the marketed range of $16 to $19.
+Trading began on April 24 under the ticker XE, with the offering being 15x oversubscribed.

 Amazon-Backed X-Energy Climbs 31% After $1.02 Billion US IPO